moorara/interview/cheatsheets/3-data_structures.md

 #### B-Tree

   - **B-Tree** is a **self-balancing** tree and generalization of binary search trees.
-  - Search, insertion, and deletion are done in **logarithmic time**.
+  - Search, insertion, and deletion are done in O(logN).
   - B-trees are optimized for reading and writing large blocks of data from and to **external storage systems**.
   - B-trees are commonly used in _databases_ and _file systems_ for indexing purposes.
   - In a B-tree of order `M`:
-    - There are internal nodes and external nodes.
+    - There are **internal nodes** and **external nodes**.
-    - Each node can have at most `M-1` key-link pairs.
+    - Each node has at most `M-1` keys and `M` children.
-    - The root node has at least `2` key-link pairs, and all other nodes have at least `M/2` key-link pairs.
+    - The root node has at least one key and two children.
+    - All other internal nodes (non-leaves) have at least `M/2` children.
-    - Internal nodes contain copies of keys to guide search, and external nodes are leaf nodes which contain keys and pointers to data.
+    - Internal nodes contain copies of keys to guide search.
+    - External nodes (leaves) contain keys and pointers to data.
-  - The order of a B-tree, `M`, should be large enough so that a B-tree node can fit in a data block (page).
+  - The order of a B-tree `M` should be large enough so that a B-tree node can fit in a data block (page).
   - Search:
     - Start at root.
     - Find interval for search key and take corresponding links.